-Founded in 2021, MESEME by Riya Panchal is a London-based studio crafting sculptural, evocative decorative lighting that blurs the line between function and art.
+Founded in 2021 by Riya Panchal, MESEME Studio is a London-based design and manufacturing practice creating evocative sculptural lighting that blurs the line between function and art.

 Portrait of London based Designer Maker Riya Panchal in the studio at Blackhorse Workshop wearing a Parrot Green Jumper